-Bizagi features a generic SOAP Web service connector (the "WS Connector"), which is easily configured by means of graphical mapping for inputs and outputs (without the need of programming).
+Bizagi features a generic SOAP Web service connector (the "WS Connector"), which you can easily configure, without writing any code, using a graphical mapping interface.

-This feature is designed to allow you to configure application integration in your business processes, as described at Application integration.
+This feature is designed to allow you to configure application integration in your business processes, as described in Application integration.

 About the WS Connector

-When moving into the step #6 of the Process Wizard, you may easily configure invocation to web services in integration points of your processes:
+When moving into step #6 of the Process Wizard, you can easily configure invocations of web services in integration points of your processes:

-Through these 4 steps, you will be able to input the service's URL and rely on auto-discovery capabilities to further configure the invocation of a given web method.
+When you select an integration point in a process, the WS Connector presents a 4-step configuration wizard that lets you to input the service's URL and rely on auto-discovery capabilities to further configure the invocation of a given web method.

-Notice that graphical configuration allows you to easily configure mapping for inputs, outputs, any transformations, and optional error handling.
+The graphical configuration lets you easily configure mapping for inputs, outputs, transformations, and optional error handling.

 Standards supported by the Web service connector

-The Web service connector is a powerful generic connector which consumes any Web service, be it set in the corporate ESB, in the cloud, or as an external application.
+The Web service connector is a powerful generic tool which consumes any Web service, whether in the corporate ESB, in the cloud, or as an external application.

 •SOAP 1.1 compliant Web services.